 Aboriginal and Torres Strait Islander people who aspire to become teachers can explore pathways and programs to reach their goal of becoming a leader in the classroom and role model in your community.

 Remote Area Teacher Education Program (RATEP)—community-based teacher education

-RATEP provides suitable teacher aides and other school employees the opportunity to study part-time for their Certificate IV and Diploma of Education (Aboriginal and Torres Strait Islander) through TAFE Queensland North.
+RATEP provides suitable teacher aides and other school employees the opportunity to study part-time for their Certificate III in Aboriginal and Torres Strait Islander Education and Diploma of Aboriginal and Torres Strait Islander Education through TAFE Queensland North.

 These nationally accredited teacher-in-training qualifications provide a direct pathway for you to become a registered teacher in Queensland.
 Completion of the Diploma will also give you a full year of credit towards a

 Bachelor of Education at James Cook University.